Musashi-Kosugi Station: Passenger statistics

+In the 2015 data available from Japan’s Ministry of Land, Infrastructure, Transport and Tourism, Musashi Kosugi → Nishi-Ōi was one of the train segments among Tokyo's most crowded train lines during rush hour.

 In fiscal 2019, the JR station was used by an average of 129,194 passengers daily (boarding passengers only).
 Passenger usage for the JR East station has almost doubled since fiscal 1999, when the station was the 61st-busiest JR East station with an average of 64,165 passengers daily.

 In fiscal 2019, the Tokyu Toyoko Line station was used by an average of 173,414 total passengers daily and the Meguro Line station was used by an average of 49,842 total passengers daily.

 The daily passenger figures (boarding passengers only) for each operator in previous years are as shown below.

 Surrounding area

 The area had until the late 2000s been a rather nondescript 'endless' suburbia, broken up only by the Tama River.
 At that time, the locals called the area Musako.
 However, with skyscraper construction giving the area an urban feel and outsider influx, the new local nickname Kosugi has emerged.
 The term Musashi refers to Nambu Line, the first train line through the area, which the line name itself is a reference to former Musashi Province, the southern rim which the line runs along.
 According to surveys, the district is considered among the more desirable in the Tokyo area, but its popularity waned somewhat after the area suffered flooding due to Typhoon Hagibis in October 2019.